DamianTadzik/DamianTadzik.github.io/README.md

 This site is automatically published via GitHub Pages.

 ## TODO List
-- [ ] Think of projects to include
+- [x] Think of projects to include
 - [ ] Ensure that the page is secure!!!
-- [ ] Ensure that everything is in english, and easy to understand
+- [x] Ensure that everything is in english, and easy to understand
+- [ ] Add the thanks section somewhere
+- [ ] x